redis/redis-doc/topics/protocol.md

 A client can use the same connection in order to issue multiple commands.
-Pipelining is supported so multiple commands can be sent with a single write operation by the client, without the need to to read the server reply of the previous command before issuing the next command.
+Pipelining is supported so multiple commands can be sent with a single write operation by the client, without the need to read the server reply of the previous command before issuing the next one.
 All the replies can be read at the end.

 For more information please check our [page about Pipelining](/topics/pipelining).